aslammmuhammed/run-secret-reloader/README.md

 **Automatically redeploy Cloud Run services when secrets change in Google Secret Manager.**

-Stop manual redeployments and let your services automatically pick up fresh secrets!
-This service listens for Secret Manager events and intelligently reloads only the Cloud Run services that depend on the updated secret.
-This project addresses the feature request [Cloud Run Services should support automatically deploying a new version when a secret they depend on changes](https://issuetracker.google.com/issues/197954279).
+Tired of manual redeployments when secrets change?
+This service automatically redeploys your Cloud Run services when their secrets are updated in Secret Manager.
+Built to address a highly requested feature - [automatic redeployment of Cloud Run services when dependent secrets change](https://issuetracker.google.com/issues/197954279).

 ## ✨ Features